 193 km (120 mi)

 History buffs and outdoor enthusiasts will love Many Lakes short loop.
-Travel along paved and gravel roads with information on historical sites, hikes, wildlife areas, lakes, campgrounds and even a cemetery tour.
+There are gravel roads and paved roads with information on historical sites, hikes, wildlife areas, lakes, campgrounds, and even a cemetery tour.
 You can enter this loop near the Nighthawk or Oroville border crossings.

 Your first stop on the Many Lakes Loop is Oroville, WA.
 The first railroad in Okanogan County was in Oroville.
 Displays can be seen at the Old Depot Museum.
 Over at the Nighthawk Historic Townsite is the Nighthawk Hotel, an original school house, a mining office and an old mill to give you a taste of early pioneer life.
 At the Conconully Museum you can get a peek inside how people lived during the early 1900s.

 There are dozens of lakes in the area including the larger Palmer Lake, near Loomis and Osoyoos Lake near Oroville.
 At Loomis, you can follow the road east to connect back with Route 97, or go south down the gravel road less travelled to Forde Lake, Blue Lake and Fish Lake to Conconully, which can also be reached via paved road from Omak and Okanogan.